As a newcomer in Munich, one administration office you’ll quickly encounter is the KVR Munich:

 If there’s anything positive we can say about Corona, is that it actually pushed Germany to be more digitalised.

-As new systems had been implemented over the last few months, we want to give you up-to-date information and tips on how to get an appointment with the KVR, so that you will not make the same mistakes like many of us did.
+As new systems had been implemented over the last few months, we want to give you up-to-date information and tips on how to get an appointment with the KVR Munich, so that you will not make the same mistakes as many of us did.

-We hope this post will make your KVR experience smoother, so you can enjoy Munich without unnecessary headaches.
+We hope this post will make your KVR Appointment and Registration experience in Munich experience smoother, so you can enjoy Munich without unnecessary headaches.

 KVR Bürgerbüro : Citizen's Bureau